-Find homes at Higher Ground to buy or rent here!
+Find homes at Higher Ground to buy, rent or share here.

 Founded in the early ’90s, Higher Ground Cohousing Community attracts residents who are interested in knowing their neighbors and living a sustainable life.